Michael-Elliott5439/javascript-practice/README.md

 # javascript-practice

-This is a repository for practicing Javascript with the Bitwise Worforce Training program.
+This is a repository for practicing Javascript with the Bitwise Workforce Training program.